First Home Guarantee

 How to apply

-Applications can only be made with a Participating Lender or their authorised representative (a mortgage broker).
-NHFIC does not accept applications for the HGS or provide personal financial advice.
+HGS applications can only be made with a Participating Lender or their authorised representative (a mortgage broker).
+NHFIC does not accept HGS applications or provide personal financial advice.

-Home buyers (and those advising them) should consider consulting with a Participating Lender, and seeking independent financial and legal advice about whether a particular home loan or property, and the terms of the HGS suit personal circumstances and objectives.
+Home buyers (and those advising them) should consider consulting a Participating Lender and seeking independent financial and legal advice about whether a particular home loan or property, and the terms of the HGS suit personal circumstances and objectives.